 6. Registered office

 Every company must have a registered office from the day it commences business or from the fourteenth day after its incorporation, whichever is earlier.
-The registered office is the place where writs, summonses, notices, orders and other official documents can be served upon the company.
 The registered office is usually the place where the company’s Register of Members is kept, unless the company informs the Registrar of Companies of another place.

 For more information about Cyprus Companies you may visit the site of the Registrar of Companies and Official Receiver of the Republic of Cyprus here .